 In other words, by ignoring the policy option of returning all the money to people so they come out ahead, Notter uses a scare tactic rather than helping people understand a beneficial carbon pricing policy and how it can be used to reduce pollution and protect family budgets.

 Correction: If Rep. Notter listened to the facts and reasons for carbon pricing and understood the details of the proposed policies and their benefits, she could work to improve them and pass good bipartisan legislation rather than voting against good bills so that they have to come back again.
-(But that’s not what the fossil fuel industry wants, and it's not what the Koch Network-funded conferences she attends help her understand).

 https://www.youtube.com/embed/T5I1GmkL7OM?&start=9511&end=9558&autoplay=1